ItsNotGoodName/ansible-role-camviewport/README.md

 # ansible-role-camviewport

-An Ansible Role that installs and configures [CamViewport](https://github.com/ItsNotGoodName/camviewport) on Linux.
+An Ansible Role that installs and configures [CamViewport](https://github.com/ItsNotGoodName/camviewport) on Debian based systems.

-## Tags

-`camviewport_update` can be used to force update the binary.

 ## Requirements